 The sounds of Bob Marley, Michael Franti and Jimmy Buffett spilled through my stereo speakers.
 Nameless exotic shores floated across my desktop screensaver, as slowly as the seconds that ticked off the corporate clock.

 The dress tie around my neck strangled me like an ever-tightening noose.

 On casual Fridays, I sported a colorful tropical shirt – a loud if silent scream for help.
 I grew my blond hair out until prompting frowns from someone down in the H.R. department.
 On weekends, my standard uniform consisted of cargo shorts, a faded old t-shirt, flip-flops and not much else.
 When I wasn’t drinking a martini or some rum concoction, I threw back a cold Red Stripe or two (or three).

 There was only one problem: I lived in landlocked Birmingham, Alabama.

 Why didn’t we move to the coast earlier?
 I still ask myself that question.
 Sure, we had four kids.
 And we had deep family and professional roots.
 But as far back as I can remember, my soul had always longed to live at the beach.

 Finally one day, something just snapped.
-A couple of my businesses failed in rapid-fire secession, and I was depressed; demoralized.
+A couple of my businesses failed in rapid-fire succession, and I was depressed; demoralized.
 Not just about my floundering entrepreneurial endeavors, but about my life – slipping away before my very eyes.
 I remember reading a paraphrased quote by Henry David Thoreau: